picosix/cv/README.md

 My name is Tuan.
 I'm a developer.
 I'm a blogger, too.

-Why did I want to be a developer?
+Why do I want to be a developer?
 Because I'm lazy.
 I want to make every boring task automatic by programming.

-Why did I want to be a blogger?
+Why do I want to be a blogger?
 Because I want to be self-assertion.
 Write my experience down, help me and everyone wanting to learning not to repreat my mistakes.

 ### Personal information